britram/hugo-svbc/content/blog/012-sheepgoat-baa.md

 ![mmm hops](/img/sheepgoat-baa-brewing.jpg)

-This was a tiny tweak to [Sheepgoat Rev. B](/sheepgoat-b/) for experimental purposes: I modified the mash program to add a short, warm protein rest and a short dextrose rest to the
+This was a tiny tweak to [Sheepgoat Rev. B](/sheepgoat-b/) for experimental
+purposes: I modified the mash program to add a short, warm protein rest and a short dextrose rest.
+Efficiency was a bit better... but still not great.

 ## Grain Bill